greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 ---

 > Yeah.
-A little off-topic, I think the reason that you are designed to learn in the way that similar to ours is we are the only known creatures who have developed complicated language and text, we just don't know any other way.
+Off-topic a little bit, I think the reason that you are designed to learn in a way that is similar to ours is we are the only known creatures who have developed complicated language and text, we just don't know any other way.
 What do you think?

 ---